pdjr-signalk-plugins/pgn130316/README.md

    store under a 'setTemperature' key.

-4. PGN 130316 ```Temperature Source``` data is saved to the Signal K store as part of the node source description.
+4. PGN 130316 ```Temperature Source``` data is saved to the Signal K store as part of the meta data associated with the node path.

-5. PGN 130316 ```Index``` data is saved to the Signal K store as meta data associated with the node path.
+5. PGN 130316 ```Instance``` data is saved to the Signal K store as meta data associated with the node path.

 6. Unit and description properties are added to the Signal K store as